We are proud to announce our first round of Global Participation Fund awardees!

 AfricArXiv – pan-African Open Access portal will establish ORCID-facilitated multi-stakeholder consortia for efficient scholarly knowledge sharing from Africa, utilizing scholarly repository systems (OSF, Figshare, ScienceOpen, PubPub), each with a regional and research topic/discipline-specific focus.
 Apart from ORCID, they will integrate and advocate for the adoption of other relevant persistent identifiers—ROR in particular—for African institutional reputation building, complementing the existing institutional infrastructure.

 The Université Virtuelle De Côte D’Ivoire aims to expand ORCID practice in Côte d’Ivoire, where they are facing challenges around research results and data visibility, as well as accessibility, publishing and knowledge sharing, reuse of scientific outputs, ethics and equity, etc. It is a great opportunity to build an ORCID Community of Practice to enhance research and researchers’ visibility.
 They hope to strengthen existing initiatives, such as the National Repository, local academic journals, and in general raise awareness and build capacity.

 Technische Universität Hamburg aims to improve the ORCID login process to DSpace-CRIS, which is challenging for new users and existing users who have not yet connected their account to ORCID.
 This project will directly benefit all users of DSpace around the world, including numerous in the fund focus group.

 Considering the quality and number of applications we received during this first call for proposals, ORCID is confident that the GPF is well-aligned with the needs of the global research community.
+The technical implementation will be conducted by 4Science, which has been contracted for project development.
 We are excited to share the progress of these inaugural projects over the next months, and we encourage you to check back as we issue new calls for proposals.
 We anticipate the next application period to open in this spring, so stay tuned!